Manta Ray

 The manta ray, which is also sometimes called the devilfish, is the largest ray in the world.

-Highly intelligent and mostly solitary, they are found in all of the world’s oceans.
-Long living and slow to reproduce, the species is vulnerable to overfishing and to being harvested for international trade.
+Highly intelligent and mostly solitary, they are found in all of the world’s oceans except for the freezing cold waters of the Arctic and Southern Oceans.
+Long living and slow to reproduce, the species is vulnerable to overfishing and being harvested for international trade.
+Desptie this, these brilliant creatures are incredibly friendly to human divers, often swimming up to greet them.
+You can learn all about the gorgeous, misunderstood manta ray below!

 Six Incredible Manta Ray Facts!

-- Massive Brain: These fish have the biggest brain-to-size ratio of any cold-blooded fish, and they exhibit a level of intelligence similar to that of dolphins, elephants, and primates.
+• Massive Brain: These fish have the biggest brain-to-size ratio of any cold-blooded fish, and they display a level of intelligence comprable to dolphins, elephants, and primates.

-- Protected: Since 2011, manta rays are fish that have been protected in international waters by an international treaty, the Convention on Migratory Species, and many countries have placed bans on fishing them.
+• Protected: Since 2011, manta rays are have been protected in international waters by an international treaty, the Convention on Migratory Species, and many countries have placed bans on fishing them.

 These fish are members of the class Chondrichthyes, the order Myliobatiformes, the family Mobulidae and the genus Manta.
 For a long time, the genus was believed to have only one species, M. birostris, but another species, which has the scientific name M. alfredi, has since been identified.